WWE New Year's Revolution

 The PPV event was notable for featuring the Elimination Chamber match during its first two years.
-Also notable was the 2006 event, which saw the very first Money in the Bank cash-in match.
+Also notable was the 2006 event, which saw the first Money in the Bank cash-in match.
 After John Cena had retained the WWE Championship in an Elimination Chamber match, Edge used his Money in the Bank contract and defeated Cena to win the championship.

 History

 New Year's Revolution was an annual January pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 The name was a play on the Western tradition of New Year's resolutions.
 The first New Year's Revolution took place on January 9, 2005, and aired live on PPV from San Juan, Puerto Rico, which was the first PPV event produced by WWE to be held in Puerto Rico.
 The main event was an Elimination Chamber match, a special elimination-based professional wrestling match type that was promoted on rare occasions in WWE at that time with a total of six participants.
 The original Elimination Chamber structure was 16-feet-high and weighed 10-tons.
 It was composed of two miles of chain, steel grating, and plexiglass pods (two wrestlers started the match while the other four were contained in the pods with one each let into the match at random every five minutes).

-The 2006 event also featured an Elimination Chamber match as the main event, which also saw the very first Money in the Bank cash-in, where Mr. Money in the Bank Edge used the contract and defeated WWE Champion John Cena right after Cena had retained the title in the Elimination Chamber match.
+The 2006 event also featured an Elimination Chamber match as the main event, which also saw the first Money in the Bank cash-in, where Mr. Money in the Bank Edge used the contract and defeated WWE Champion John Cena right after Cena had retained the title in the Elimination Chamber match.
 The annual Elimination Chamber match was then moved to the December to Dismember PPV later that year, thus the 2007 New Year's Revolution event did not feature the Elimination Chamber match.
 The New Year's Revolution PPV was then canceled in 2008, after WWE reduced the number of PPVs per year after the discontinuation of brand-exclusive PPVs following WrestleMania 23 in April 2007.

 In 2002, WWE held a draft that split its roster into two distinctive brands of wrestling, Raw and SmackDown, where wrestlers were exclusively assigned to perform.
 New Year's Revolution was produced exclusively for wrestlers of the Raw brand all three years the PPV was held.
 In April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.